Links on Android Authority may earn us a commission. Learn more.

 Also read: The best budget phones you can buy

 The phone is sold on T-Mobile and Metro retail store shelves, as well as the virtual shelves at OnePlus, Amazon, and Best Buy.
-T-Mobile is offering the phone for free with a trade-in or a new line.
+T-Mobile offers the phone free with a trade-in or a new line.
 Metro is offering the phone for free to those who add a new line.
-You can expect to pay the full $239 retail price from OnePlus and Amazon.
+You can expect to pay the full $239 retail price from OnePlus, Amazon, and Best Buy, although there are sales available every now and then.
 The phone is also sold in Canada.
 This particular model is not sold outside of North America.

 Is the hardware any good?